MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/ltsc2021/overview-ltsc-preview.md

 > [!NOTE]
 > The Teams client app included with Office LTSC will continue to receive new features.
 The update process for Teams is different than the update process for the other Office apps, such as Word and Excel.
 For more information, see [Teams update process](/microsoftteams/teams-client-update).

-## Getting support and providing feedback
+## Getting support and providing feedback for Office LTSC Preview

-Since this is a preview program, Microsoft support isn’t available.
+For the preview program, Microsoft support isn’t available.

 Therefore, we recommend that you use the preview products only for testing purposes.
 For example, to familiarize yourself with deploying the preview products and using the new features in the Office apps.
 The preview products shouldn’t be used in your normal production environment or on a production device.

 If you want to provide feedback about an Office app or feature, go to **File** > **Feedback** in that app.

 If you have questions about Office LTSC Preview or want to provide additional feedback, go to the [Office LTSC Commercial Preview forum](https://answers.microsoft.com/lang/msoffice/forum/msoffice_LTSC) on Microsoft Community.

-> [!NOTE]
-> When Office LTSC, Project 2021, and Visio 2021 are released later this year, they will have five years of Mainstream Support.
-There won’t be any Extended Support available for these products after the five years of Mainstream Support ends.